WED-2023/316120096/README.md

 SMTP.js (Email Integration)

 Getting Started
-To run the project locally, simply open the index.html file in a web browser.
+To run the project locally, simply open the https://wed-2023.github.io/316120096/ in a web browser.
 No additional setup is required.
-Contributing
-Contributions to this project are welcome.
-If you find any issues or have ideas for improvements, please feel free to submit a pull request or open an issue on the project's GitHub repository.
-License
-This project is licensed under the MIT License.
-Acknowledgments
-This website was created as a tribute to the legendary Arnold Schwarzenegger and his remarkable achievements.
-Special thanks to all the contributors and resources that made this project possible.